appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 This property allows you to provide additional instructions to fine-tune the text summarization process.
 You can use this field to offer specific guidance or adjustments to the AI.

+For example, if the summary appears either too brief or detailed, customize the summarization length with the instruction: "Summarize the content in approximately 5 sentences."

 </dd>